What are Robocalls?

 The Federal Communications Commission (FCC) requires that callers allow you the option to opt out of receiving future automated calls.
 The opt-out feature should be announced during the automated menu when you answer a call and available for you to choose throughout the call.

 Add Yourself to the National Do Not Call Registry

 You can also add yourself to the National Do Not Call List by visiting www.donotcall.gov or by calling 888-382-1222 using the phone you wish to register.
 If you register online, you MUST follow the link in the confirmation email that will be sent to you in order to complete the process.

 By adding yourself to this list, you prohibit telemarketers from calling you, even if they are not using audodialers or prerecorded messages.
-Callers should cease all calls to you within 31 days.
+Callers should cease all calls to you within thirty-one days.

-If you have added yourself to the list but continue to receive sales calls after 31 days have passed, you can submit a complaint to the Federal Trade Commission.
+If you have added yourself to the list but continue to receive sales calls after thirty-one days have passed, you can submit a complaint to the Federal Trade Commission.